southbayjay/awesome-windsurf/CONTRIBUTING.md

    - fix: correct typos in README
    ```

+3. **pre-push**: Automatically updates the CHANGELOG.md using auto-changelog, which:
+   - Generates a clean, standardized changelog based on commit history
+   - Maintains an "Unreleased" section for upcoming changes
+   - Follows Calendar Versioning (YYYY.MM.MINOR)
+   - Groups changes into categories (Merged, Fixed, Commits)

-These hooks will automatically run when you commit changes.
+These hooks will automatically run when you commit or push changes.
 If a hook fails, it will provide feedback on what needs to be fixed.

 ## Need Help?